SkelliBoi/Humble-Warden/README.md

 For any support and suggestions, join the Discord here: <https://discord.gg/UkWFY6QEue>

-The goal of this modlist is to create a complete, bug-free experience with graphical improvements, quality of life changes, and fixed contuinity errors.
+The goal of this modlist is to create a complete, bug-free experience with graphical improvements, quality of life changes, and fixed continuity errors.
 The real Ultimate Edition.

 The installation of this mod list requires a total of about 68GB. ~24GB for the base game, ~23GB for the modlist, and ~21GB for the downloads.
 When playing with this modlist you must start a New Game.
 Continuing on an old save will cause issues and bugs.